-Pollock Park is recognised as one of the top grounds in Irish Cricket.
+Pollock Park is recognised as one of the top grounds in Armagh and Irish Cricket.
 Many visiting players have commented favourably on the quality of the wicket.
 Typical of these is the famous South African cricketer Johnty Rhodes, who, playing with a touring party, said it was one of the best strips he had ever batted on.
 International matches and Cup Finals have been staged at Pollock Park.

 For many years the club has had a very positive youth policy.
 Under an excellent Professional, and with the help of past and senior team members, the club has been able to produce players of quality with bat and ball, some of whom have gone to represent Ireland at International level.